 Some more great reviews of pubs with rooms which you’ll love

-The beer garden at the Bear of Rodborough
+The Bear of Rodborough beer garden

 We soaked up the sun in the garden and shared an excellent afternoon tea between us as well as enjoying a complimentary glass of Prosecco which the company was giving guests as a thank-you for visiting after lockdown which I thought was a nice touch.
 We finally got round to checking in to our rooms and made our way to reception inside the hotel where we were greeted by not only the receptionist but a couple of life-sized stuffed bears.